The Périgord in 1 week, a beautiful escape to the heart of the Dordogne

 Day 5: Sarlat-la-Canéda and its surroundings

-• Admire the magnificent Puymartin Castle and discover its legend that it is haunted by the famous White Lady.
+• Admire the magnificent Puymartin castle and discover its legend that it is haunted by the famous White Lady.

 Spend a memorable day in Sarlat between fun activities and cultural discoveries in the heart of a village with a rich historical past.

-Day 6: Bergeracois and its wine châteaux
+Day 6: The Bergerac region and its wine châteaux

-• Beaumont-du-Périgord is renowned for its events organized around regional gastronomy,
+• Beaumont-du-Périgord is renowned for its events organized around regional gastronomy.

-All these bastides are of English origin, except Eymet which is the only French one.
-Discover the particular constitution of the bastides before enjoying the delicious wines from the Bergerac vineyards.
-White, red, dry or sweet, the region has the ideal conditions for growing vines, and offers 13 AOCs to taste.
-Bergerac, Monbazillac, Saussignac, Montravel, Duras, Rosette and Pécharmant are the 7 appellations of the great Bergerac vineyard which extend throughout the Dordogne.
-End your day with a visit to some famous castles, such as :
+All these bastides are of English origin, except for Eymet, which is the only French one.
+Discover the unique layout of the bastides before enjoying the delicious wines from the Bergerac vineyards.
+White, red, dry, or sweet, the region boasts ideal conditions for grape growing and offers 13 AOC wines to taste.
+Bergerac, Monbazillac, Saussignac, Montravel, Duras, Rosette, and Pécharmant are the seven appellations of the vast Bergerac vineyard, which stretches along the Dordogne River.
+Conclude your day with a visit to some renowned châteaux, such as:

-• Biron Castle and its impressive architectural ensemble,
+• Biron Castle and its impressive architectural ensemble.

-• THE Château de Monbazillac which offers a historical visit and tasting of the famous sweet wine of Périgord,
+• Monbazillac Castle which offers a historical visit and tasting of the famous sweet wine of Périgord.

-Bergerac vineyard
+Bergerac Vineyard

 Bergerac Vineyards